-Christine has been with the school since 1992 and for the past five years as Vice-Principal.
-Christine is responsible for every day running of the school, as well as parent/student inquiries and enrolment.
-She is a highly committed teacher and well- respected in the Hitherfield Community.
+Christine has been with the school since 1992 and has been Vice- Principal for 10 years.
+Christine is responsible for every day operations of the school, as well as parent/student inquiries and enrolment.
+She is a highly committed teacher and well- respected among the Hitherfield Community.
 She has proven to be very knowledgable and flexible, as she has taught material to all age divisions of Hitherfield.
 Christine is patient and diligent with her pupils; she knows how to motivate.
 She also works closely with parents in our Guild Committee to raise and allocate funds to provide additional resources, which in turn further student experiences and education.
 Christine loves the outdoors and is the first to be outside cross-country skiing with her class when the snow permits.
 Christine believes whole-heartedly in the school’s philosophy of working one-on-one with children as frequently as possible.

 Whitney graduated with a Bachelor of Arts in Kinesiology from Western University and although she has a comprehensive background in health, her interest is in administration, education, and teaching.
 At Western she has held various positions requiring the use, and development of social media, program innovation and administrative skills.
-Among these positions include Executive Assistant, and Vice President Communications.
-Most recently, she completed work placements at the YMCA of Southwestern Ontario and The Arthritis Society in program innovation, community development and communications.
 Further, as a tutor, tennis instructor, and camp counsellor she has worked with many children in various environments.
 Whitney enjoys travelling, photography and various physical activities, including tennis, as she is a Certified Instructor through Tennis Canada.
 She believes that her passion for community, and strong commitment to helping others, make her a positive addition to Hitherfield School.

-Karen has been the kindergarten teacher at Hitherfield for “many years.”
+Karen has been the kindergarten teacher at Hitherfield since 1999.
 Her patience and understanding make her the perfect teacher for our younger children.
-Karen is always willing to try new ideas, themes, and approaches on her children.
-She is keenly aware of the differences in readiness and interests of very young children and we, therefore, have some children in Senior Kindergarten who are reading at Grade Two level, while others need a little longer.
-Karen watches and encourages just at the right time.
-Similarly, in Math, some children will be completing double and triple-digit addition and subtraction while others will be working on basic addition and subtraction facts up to 20.
+Karen is always willing to try new ideas, themes, and approaches with her children.
+She is keenly aware of the differences in readiness and interests of very young children and we, therefore, have some children in Senior Kindergarten who are reading at Grade Two level.
+Similarly, in Math, some children will be completing double and triple-digit addition and subtraction.
 Karen assesses children and re-aligns programs throughout the Kindergarten year.
 She is quick to understand the needs and strengths of every child in her care and always agreeable to share daily happenings with parents.

 Kasey spent his childhood in a rural setting much like the Hitherfield School grounds.
 He is an active outdoor enthusiast and believes in the importance of building a positive relationship with nature.
 Kasey earned his Bachelor of Arts degree from Wilfrid Laurier University and Bachelor of Education from the Schulich School of Education at Nipissing University.
 He considers enthusiasm to be contagious and is genuinely passionate about the subjects he teaches.
 Kasey enjoys traveling, camping, indoor rock climbing, hiking, cycling, skiing, running, and gardening.
 He plays banjo, guitar, piano, and harmonica as well as draws and sculpts in his free time.
 Kasey wholeheartedly believes the citizens of the future need to be trained in multiple disciplines; such as engineers who are artists and scientists who are computer programmers.

-Lina is a dynamic passionate French educator with over 10 years of experience.
-She finds happiness in working with youth and hopes to install the important value of being multilingual in a competitive world.
-Lina is fluent in French as she began her education in French schools since the age of four.
+Lina is a dynamic passionate educator with over 10 years of experience, who finds happiness in working with youth and hoping to install the important value of being multilingual in a competitive world.
+Lina is fluent in French as she started her education in French immersion schools at the age of four.
 She graduated holding a BSc.
 Degree from the Lebanese American University.
-Later, she pursued her French studies at the Alliance Française in Canada.
+She then, completed her TFSL at the Alliance Française in Canada.
 Lina has a vast experience in teaching in multicultural International schools.
 She taught in K.S.A, U.A.E, and Canada.
 Lina is known for elevating students’ level and leading them to give their full potential.
 She provides a positive constructive ambiance that brings the best in students by helping them develop new ways of thinking, creating a fun learning environment, and encouraging them to gain more confidence in themselves.